-Echocardiogram Specialists in Maryland and Northern Virginia
+Echocardiogram in Maryland and NOVA

 Through use of high-frequency soundwaves, an echocardiogram provides doctors with an outline of the internal structure of the heart.
 It creates images in cross-section slices so that the valves and chambers can be viewed to see how the heart is functioning.

 At the Children’s Heart Institute, we take a family approach to medical care.
 In addition to the attending pediatric cardiologist, the practice also utilizes the expert medical services of pediatric sub-specialists for non-cardiac problems.
 For more information about the Echocardiogram tests we provide at our offices in Maryland and Virginia, call us today to schedule your child’s appointment.

 Your doctor may recommend an echocardiogram if they suspect dysfunction in the valves or chambers of the heart.
 Common conditions that are found during this procedure are: